Developer Guide

 - Clear TimesTable usiing:

-. - Add a new class:
+clear. - Add a new class:

-addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center
+addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center.

 - Clear TimesTable usiing: